-In an effort to continue to support small businesses, the Michigan Small Business Survival Grant Program will provide funding to eligible small businesses disproportionately impacted by COVID-19 and the Gatherings and Mask Order issued by the Michigan Department of Health and Human Service on December 7, 2020 through December 20, 2020 and the order taking effect on November 18, 2020 that it rescinded and replaced.
+In an effort to continue to support small businesses, the Michigan Small Business Survival Grant Program will provide funding to eligible small businesses disproportionately impacted by COVID-19 and the Gatherings and Mask Order issued by the Michigan Department of Health and Human Services on December 7, 2020 through December 20, 2020 and the order taking effect on November 18, 2020 that it rescinded and replaced.

 How to Prepare to Apply

 Please review the following documents to help prepare for the application.
 More information and resources will be posted as they become available.

 - Application Questions

 - Application How-To Video

 - Connect Space Account Creation–must use to apply for grant: A business may create an account in Connect Space in advance of the application opening or may already have an account.
 Please visit https://pmbc.connect.space and click “Sign Up Now” to create an account.
 A Connect Space account is required to apply and only applications submitted online will be accepted.
 Physical or emailed copies of the application will not be accepted.
 Be sure to note your password as it may be necessary to enter when signing into you account in order to apply.

 In order to be eligible for funding under the Program, small businesses must be a for-profit or non-profit company and meet all criteria below.
 Furthermore, each local EDO may have additional eligibility criteria.
 Please use the table below to find your local EDO and review any additional eligibility criteria prior to applying.